Duct Redesign and Air Balancing in Koreatown for sleep, smoke, and room-by-room comfort.

 Common mistakes the audit catches before crew day

-In Koreatown specifically, condensate pumps, ductless placement, compact filtration, and building access rules compounds the risk.
-Compact homes need honest limits: what can be filtered centrally, what needs portable support, and what requires building approval.
+Field reality in Koreatown: Compact homes need honest limits: what can be filtered centrally, what needs portable support, and what requires building approval.
+The audit accounts for it.
+Cheap quotes do not.

 08